 Although carpenter bees look a lot like bumblebees, you can easily see the difference.
 Both types of bees have black bodies with a covering of yellow hair.
 The yellow hair covers most of a bumblebee’s body, while carpenter bees only have hair on their head and thorax, leaving the lower half of their body solid black.

 Female carpenter bees excavate a small cell off the gallery she has created, and then forms a ball of pollen inside the cell.
 She lays a single egg near the pollen ball and seals off the cell with a partition made of chewed wood.
 A few days after laying six or seven eggs in this manner, she dies.
 Females are most likely to sting if interrupted while they are provisioning their nests.
 The larvae mature six to seven weeks after the eggs hatch.

 Carpenter Bee Damage

-Female carpenter bees chew one-half-inch wide holes in wood surfaces and then create tunnels, chambers and cells for larvae within the wood.
+Female carpenter bees chew one half inch (1 cm.) wide holes in wood surfaces and then create tunnels, chambers, and cells for larvae within the wood.
 A little pile of coarse sawdust beneath the hole is a sign that carpenter bees are at work.
 One season’s work by a single carpenter bee doesn’t cause serious damage, but if several bees use the same entrance hole and build additional galleries off the main tunnel, the damage can be extensive.
 The bees often return to use the same hole year after year, hollowing out more galleries and tunnels.

 In addition to the bee damage, woodpeckers may peck at the wood in an effort to get to the larva inside, and rotting fungi may attack holes on the surface of the wood.